-Class Hours: 3 lecture Prereq: Approval of instructor.
-Recommended: "C" or higher in one of the following: HAW 261, HWST 107, HWST 111, Hawaiian Language courses, Spanish, or French (if appropriate to the country being visited).
-Description: This course investigates Polynesian connections through life connections through life experiences.
+Prereq: Approval of instructor.
+Recommended: "C" or higher in one of the following: HAW 261, HWST country being visited).
+Description: This course investigates Polynesian connections through life experiences.
 This is a study abroad course in which the student will experience the interconnectedness of the peoples and cultures of Polynesia through cultural immersion.
 Studies will begin on the home campus and culminate with a visit to the host country.